elenalangridge/nil-research-project/REPLICATION.md

 - Mean raw value should be in the $15,000–$20,000 range

 #### Main Regression Coefficient (Figure 1)
-- Social media coefficient: 0.540
+- Social media coefficient: 0.451
-- SE (school-clustered): 0.357
+- SE (school-clustered): 0.259
 - p-value: < 0.05 (significant at 5% level)
-- R²: approximately 0.021
+- R²: approximately 0.014

 #### Robustness Coefficients (Figure 2)
-- All six coefficients should be positive
+- All coefficients should be positive
-- All should be in the range 0.18–0.33
+- All should be in the range 0.27–0.458
 - None should cross zero

 ### If Your Numbers Don't Match